puar-playground/AsMac/README.md

 # AsMac
+AsMac is a machine learning model for pairwise comparison between full-length 16S rRNA sequences..<br />
-demo code of AsMac Algorithm.
+The algorithm demo is written in `Python 3.7`, model constructed by `torch 1.6.0`.
+Demo code of AsMac Algorithm.
 This instruction is for Linux/MacOS.

-# For pairwise comparison between full-length 16S rRNA sequences
+# Installation
 ## 1. Python virtualenv preparation
 If a python environment for `Python 3.7` or later version has not been setup yet, please follow these steps to create a virtual environment.<br />
 Install and create a virtual environment for python3